derektypist/coding-traineeship-projects/README.md

 # Coding Traineeship Projects

 Coding Traineeship Program from [IT Career Switch](https://www.itcareerswitch.co.uk) in 4 steps.
+It consists of Introduction to Development, Full Stack Development (Practical Projects), Real World Projects and Portfolio Website.

 ## Completion of Step 1 - Introduction to Development